d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 ## Initializing the Model Parameters

-Next, we initialize the model parameters for a RNN model.
-The number of hidden units `num_hiddens` is a tunable parameter.
+Next, we initialize the model parameters for an RNN model.
+The number of hidden units `num_hiddens` is a tunable hyperparameter.
+When training language models, the inputs and outputs are from the same vocabulary.
+Hence, they have the same dimension, which is equal to the vocabulary size.

 ```{.python .input}
 def get_params(vocab_size, num_hiddens, device):